Thursday Community Calendar

-KDNK's Community Calendar is underwritten by the Mount Sopris Rotary Club, meeting every Thursday at noon at Mi Casita in Carbondale.
-Click here for more info.
+Here’s your community calendar for Thursday, January 12th, underwritten by the Mount Sopris Rotary Club, meeting every Thursday at noon at Mi Casita in Carbondale.
+Info at MTSoprisRotaryClub.com.
 Rotary: Service above self.
-Click headline for calendar events.
+Click the headline to view listings.

-- The Aspen Historical Society hosts an historic pub crawl at the Red Onion at 3:30.

 -